open-mmlab/mmagic/README.md

 - **State of the Art**

-  MMEditing provides state-of-the-art generative models to process, edit and synthesize images and videos.
+  MMagic provides state-of-the-art generative models to process, edit and synthesize images and videos.

 - **Powerful and Popular Applications**

-  MMEditing supports popular and contemporary image restoration, text-to-image, 3D-aware generation, inpainting, matting, super-resolution and generation applications.
-Specifically, MMEditing supports GAN interpolation, GAN projection, GAN manipulations and many other popular GAN’s applications.
+  MMagic supports popular and contemporary image restoration, text-to-image, 3D-aware generation, inpainting, matting, super-resolution and generation applications.
+Specifically, MMagic supports GAN interpolation, GAN projection, GAN manipulations and many other popular GAN’s applications.
 It’s time to play with your GANs!

 - **New Modular Design for Flexible Combination**

   We decompose the editing framework into different modules and one can easily construct a customized editor framework by combining different modules.
-Specifically, a new design for complex loss modules is proposed for customizing the links between modules, which can achieve flexible combinations among different modules.(Tutorial for [losses](https://mmediting.readthedocs.io/en/latest/howto/losses.html))
+Specifically, a new design for complex loss modules is proposed for customizing the links between modules, which can achieve flexible combinations among different modules.(Tutorial for [losses](https://mmagic.readthedocs.io/en/latest/howto/losses.html))

 - **Efficient Distributed Training**